ReactPoland/React-Convention-Book/text/909_React_Convention.md

 http://www.valvesoftware.com/company/Valve_Handbook_LowRes.pdf

 # React Convention
-## ReactJS is not only V (view) anymore
-### a free online handbook for React.JS Developers with a very opinionated and matured project structure
+## a free online handbook for React.JS Developers with a very opinionated and matured project structure.
+React is not only the View (in MVC) anymore - here we will teach you best practises for your next project.

 ****
 "So many books, so little time." ― Frank Zappa